 The northern edge of the Brooks Range is lovely with raptors dotting the limestone cliffs and the nearly 9,000 ft peaks to the south generating their own weather.

 We intend to take a lay-over day while in the mountains to ascend a rocky ridge dotted with wildflowers for views of the impressive Brooks Range looming in the south and the braided channels of Canning disappearing into the curve of the earth to the north.

 Before launching on the Canning we will review river safety, assemble the canoes and hone our paddle strokes.

-On paddling days we will spend about five hours on the water, stopping for short walks and a delicious lunch en route.
-The river is swift but the paddling is not technical.
-We will become proficient at keeping the canoes to the deep calm water avoiding the riffles and shallows along the way.
+On paddling days we will spend about five or six hours on the water, stopping for short walks and a delicious lunch en route.
+The river is swift though without named rapids.
+We will become proficient at keeping the canoes to the deep calm water avoiding the banks, riffles and shallows along the way.

 June 21 - 24

 Moving downriver snow capped mountains fall behind, replaced by three and four thousand foot mountains on the east of the river and a maw of sky above the coastal plain to the north and west.
 The river winds towards the mountains and then swings in wide arcs west into the flats.
 We tend to camp where the river hits the mountains affording us the opportunity for long evening hikes into the higher-country.